 The One Punch Man workout is great for getting started on your fitness and health goals.
 This workout provides you with a full-body workout that meets your cardio needs as well as your muscle growth needs.

-Absolutely do not train every day without rest and make sure to modify and adjust your methods for completing the exercises.
+Absolutely do not train every day without rest.
+Additionally, make sure to modify and adjust your methods for completing the exercises.
 This will keep you from becoming stagnant in your growth as well as make sure you are working out less focused on muscle groups that are important for mobility and strength.